-Fourteen and fifteen year olds that have graduated from high school are not required to obtain a work permit or adhere to the standards relating to hours of work for this age group.
+Fourteen and fifteen year old children that have graduated from high school are not required to obtain a work permit or adhere to the standards relating to hours of work for this age group.
 However, hazardous occupation restrictions will still apply.

-May a minor child work as a lifeguard or be employed to give swimming lessons?
+May a minor work as a lifeguard or be employed to give swimming lessons?

-Yes, fifteen year olds may be employed as life guards when properly trained and certified in aquatics and water safety by the American Red Cross or a similar certifying organization.
+Yes, fifteen year old children may be employed as life guards when properly trained and certified in aquatics and water safety by the American Red Cross or a similar certifying organization.
 For the purpose of giving swimming lessons, the minor must obtain additional certification as a swimming instructor.
-Fourteen year olds may not serve as either a lifeguard or swimming instructor in any capacity.
-(See Child Labor Fact Sheet # 3)
+Fourteen year old children may not serve as either a lifeguard or swimming instructor in any capacity.
+See Child Labor Fact Sheet # 3

-Sixteen and seventeen year olds may register as a junior volunteer fireman after meeting the following conditions.
+Sixteen and seventeen year old children may register as a junior volunteer fireman after meeting the following conditions.
 He or she must first complete the minimum training requirements of the WVU Fire Service Extension Firefighter Training Section One (or its equivalent), obtain the written consent of his or her parent or guardian to perform such duties, and obtain an age certificate from the superintendent of schools in the county where he or she resides.
-(See Child Labor Fact Sheet # 7)
+See Child Labor Fact Sheet # 7

 Are there any occupations that are exempt from West Virginia child labor requirements?

 Yes, all of the following occupations and/or situations are exempt.